triton-lang/triton/README.md

 - Set `TRITON_BUILD_WITH_CCACHE=true` to build with ccache.

+- Set `TRITON_HOME=/some/path` to change the location of the `.triton` directory where Triton's cache is located and downloads are stored during the build.
+By default, this is the user's home directory.
+It can be changed anytime.

 - Pass `--no-build-isolation` to `pip install` to make nop builds faster.
   Without this, every invocation of `pip install` uses a different symlink to cmake, and this forces ninja to rebuild most of the `.a` files.